placeholder_200x200

 Engineering – Project Lead the Way

 Project Lead the Way (PLTW) is the leading provider of rigorous and innovative Science, Technology, Engineering, and Mathematics (STEM) education curricular programs used in elementary, middle, and high schools across the U.S. The program is set up in modules that follow the design process.
 Each 10-hour module is aligned to grade-level standards and incorporates the process of hands-on engineering.
 In second grade, students investigate and classify different kinds of materials by their observable properties.
 After testing materials and analyzing the data, the students determine the best material to build a box that will keep popsicles frozen.
-Using the design process students will also design and build a seed-dispersing machine in module 2.
+Using the design process, students will also design and build a seed-dispersing machine in module 2.
 The four 10-hour modules students complete are (1) Materials Science: Properties of Matter, (2) Form and Function, (3) The changing Earth, and (4) Grids and Games.

 GRADE ACTIVITIES